-Standing Desks For Increased Life Expectancy
+Use Standing Desks To Increase Your Life Expectancy

 Too Much Sitting Will Kill You

-What’s So Bad About Sitting?
+What Is It That Is So Bad About Sitting?

-- As a result the risk of obesity and diabetes goes up and up.
+- As a result the risk of obesity and diabetes just goes up and up.

-Using Standing Desks Comes With It’s Own Issues
+Using Standing Desks Comes With Its Own Issues

 - Extra load on your circulatory system and thus increased risk of varicose veins and carotid atherosclerosis (a disease of the arteries).

-- As well as these circulatory issues standing can cause added pressure to your knees and the other lower limb weight bearing joints and their associated tissues.
+- As well as these circulatory issues standing can cause added pressure to your knees and the other lower limb weight bearing joints and their associated soft tissues.